guyuedaxian/NDP-DMP-with-NN/README.md

 <img src="architectures/NDPs architecture.png" width="60%">
 </p>

-**The network architecure of Deep Encoder-Decoder Neural Networks**
+**The network architecture of Deep Encoder-Decoder Neural Networks**
 > This architecture describes the process of training DMPs parameters and generating writing trajectories of digits.
 In the first step, each input image is fed to the deep encoder-decoder network that transforms the input image into DMPs parameters, which are compared to raw DMPs parameters associated with the input image.
 Then, the loss function and its gradients are computed to optimize the parameters of the deep encoder-decoder networks bythe backpropagation algorithm.
 A deep encoder-decoder model will be trained after the first step.
 Finally, the DMPs parameters k predicted by the trained model are used to generate the desired writing trajectories associated with this input image by integrating with the DMP approach.
 <p float="center", align="center">